 We deliver more than 350 services to the people of Wiltshire, from public health and social care to planning and street maintenance, schools and libraries.
-Our vision is to build stronger, more resilient communities and our core values underpin what we do, what we stand for and how we do things.
-We are committed to building communities that foster a sense of belonging and self-sufficiency, where we support residents to resolve issues locally and empower our people to act.
+Our vision is to build stronger communities and our EPIC values underpin what we do, what we stand for and how we work.

 Glassdoor is a leading destination for job seekers to research companies and decide if they want to work there.
 We are a Glassdoor Open Company which means that we use employee feedback to listen to current and past employees on what it’s like to work here, so we can continue attracting great talent.
 Check out our profile: